Accelerated Parallel Tempering via Neural Transports: Experimental Details

 \subsection{Further Details on Comparing APT with Neural Samplers}

 For CMCD, we take our CMCD-APT model on DW-4 with 30 chains and $K=1, 2, 5$ from Section \ref{sec:free-energy}, and instead of sampling from these models using APT, we collect 5,000 independent samples from our reference distribution to which we apply our learned kernels $\prod_{n=1}^N\prod_{k=1}^K P_k^{n-1}$ which we recall are explicitly trained to transport samples from the reference to the target distribution.
-With our final samples, we then plot the histogram of $d_{ij}$ values for $i\ne j$.
+With our final samples, we then plot the histogram of $d_{ij}$ values for $i\ne j$---specifically, we note that DW-4 represents a distribution over 4 particles in 2D, therefore for each sample from DW-4, we compute the pairwise distances $d_{ij}$ ($i\ne j$) over these particles in the sample; we then collect all of these values to plot their histogram.

-For Diffusion, we follow the same procedure but we tune our annealing schedule with the same schedule tuning algorithm from \cite{syed2021parallel} as mentioned above (this step is not required for CMCD as the annealing schedule is required to be fixed during training) before we collect samples by applying $P_k^{n-1}$.
+For Diffusion, we follow the same procedure but we tune our annealing schedule with \Cref{alg:tune} applied in the same way as in Appendix \ref{app:network} (this step is not required for CMCD as the annealing schedule is required to be fixed during training) before we collect samples by applying $P_k^{n-1}$.

 For CMCD-APT and Diff-APT, we simply sample from each method to generate 5,000 samples at the target distribution before plotting the histogram of $d_{ij}$ values.